 Natural language search for issues

 This next one is a real time-saver for agents.
-Anyone who’s tried to write a complex Jira Query Language (JQL) query knows how frustrating it can be.
-Atlassian Intelligence lets agents use natural language instead.
+Writing complex Jira Query Language (JQL) queries can sometimes be a challenge, but Atlassian Intelligence lets agents use natural language instead.

 For instance, an agent can just type "find all urgent tickets assigned to me about network outages" instead of wrestling with a complicated JQL string.
 The AI translates that request into a working query, making it much quicker to find old tickets and related context without needing to be a JQL whiz.